 In November 2018, certain institutional plaintiffs who had previously opted-out of participating in the settlement filed their own lawsuit in U.S. District Court (the "Opt Out Action").
 In May 2020, the U.S. District Court dismissed RBC from the Opt Out Action.
 The plaintiffs refiled their claim and in July 2021, the U.S. District Court granted a motion in favor of the Company to dismiss the action, however, denied the motion as to RBC.
+On March 29, 2023, the parties executed a settlement agreement resolving all claims in the Opt Out Action; the matter was dismissed on May 18, 2023.

 The Company reached a settlement for an immaterial amount with respect to an action brought by a class of indirect purchasers.
-The Canadian class actions have also been settled.
+The Canadian actions have also been settled.